natecole1/arxiv-mcp-server/README.md

 ### Usage with VS Code

-Add the following JSON block to a file callld .vscode/mcp.json in your workspace.
+Add the following JSON block to a file called .vscode/mcp.json in your workspace.

 ### Docker